 Back in 1905, former Florida Governor Napoleon Bonaparte Broward began a concerted effort to drain the Everglades to make the land suitable for agriculture and development.
-Large tracts of swamp were transformed into productive farmland, and cities such as Miami and Fort Lauderdale began sprouting up along the coast.
+Large tracts of the swamp were transformed into productive farmland, and cities such as Miami and Fort Lauderdale began sprouting up along the coast.
 The loss of water changed the natural characteristics of the marsh.
 As the water receded, so did the natural habitat of wading birds, fish and dozens of animals.
 Saltwater flowed farther into the marsh from the ocean, and pollution flowed in from neighboring farms and cities.
 Changes in water quality stifled the growth of native plants, allowed exotic plants to take root and fueled the growth of algae, which worsened the loss of natural habitat.

-As a result of this cycle continuing for the last half of the 1900, the Everglades today is half the size it was a century ago.
+As a result of this cycle continuing for the last half of 1900, the Everglades today is half the size it was a century ago.
 The Everglades is still considered a national treasure just as extraordinary as the Grand Canyon, the Great Lakes or the Redwood Forests.

-It is Florida’s top priority to improve the quality of life for all south Floridians, provide adequate water supply for south Florida’s growing population and provide improved flood control, all while preserving America’s Everglades and Florida’s Lake Okeechobee, and protecting natural wildlife and plants for future generations.
+It is Florida’s top priority to improve the quality of life for all South Floridians, provide adequate water supply for South Florida’s growing population and provide improved flood control, all while preserving America’s Everglades and Florida’s Lake Okeechobee, and protecting natural wildlife and plants for future generations.
 Join us soon to see how the Florida Everglades has evolved over the years!